Galphimia glauca [gal-FIM-ee-uh, GLOCK-uh] is a member of the Malpighia family and is commonly called Thryallis or Rain of Gold.

 - When the seedlings are about six months old and/or approximately a foot high, they should start to bloom.

-Galphimia Glauca Pest or Disease Problems
+Galphimia Glauca Plant Pest or Diseases

 When healthy, Ojo De Gallina is virtually pest-free.